binlf/lofo/README.md

 ### Fonts Directory Destination

 The final destination of the `fonts` directory is up to you.
-You can decide to move the `fonts` directory to a different location, this can be achieved by running the CLI with an argument or manually moving the `fonts` directory through your project directory tree.
+You can decide to move the `fonts` directory to a different location, this can be achieved by running the CLI with an argument or manually moving the `fonts` directory through your project directory tree(in your IDE).
 If you prefer the latter, remember to run `lofo` afterwards to auto-update your import path...

 Using a command line argument with the `lofo` command:
 | Command | Description | Example |